ImagingDataCommons/RealtimeCosts/README.md

 live in a cloud configuration bucket.
 Usually those scripts run on a VM, but the "-from-desktop" bit means this script is set up to run on your local laptop, usually after running "gcloud auth application-default login" to get the script to run locally using personal credentials.
-(Remember to run "gcloud auth application-default revoke" when done to get back to normal service account-driven script execution.
+(Remember to run "gcloud auth application-default revoke" when done to get back to normal service account-driven script execution.)

-Quantifying this spending exactly is a work in progress, and currently involves educated guesswork as to how a CPU tag maps to specific CPU and RAM SKUs.
+Quantifying this spending exactly is a work in progress, and currently involves educated guesswork as to how a VM tag maps to specific VM and RAM SKUs.
 E.g., it appears that "c2-standard" might map to "Compute optimized Core" and "Compute optimized Ram".
 But only a small set of the search space has been confirmed; the rest is educated guessing.

 The problem is even more complex for OS licensing, especially for Windows machines.
-The system is currently configured to try and handle the various cases (e.g. OS licensing costs based on GPU count).
+The system is currently configured to try and handle the various cases (e.g. OS licensing costs based on GPU count, system RAM, etc).
 All pull requests to improve the mapping tables are welcome.

-Finally, these price estimates do not include tiered pricing and discounts (or external IP charges, yet).
+Finally, these price estimates do not include tiered pricing and sustained use discounts (or external IP charges, yet).
 It is intended to be conservative.
 But these enhancements would be useful.

 Note that the cloud function can be triggered from an HTTP entry point if you just want to run the realtime estimates.
 To track a budget and (maybe) shut down resources, the Pub/Sub entry is the one to use.